The Vermont Statutes Online

 (I) To be present at all regular Selectboard meetings unless excused by the Board, and to have the right to attend and take part in all special meetings of the Selectboard and subcommittees thereof, except when the removal of the Manager is being discussed.
 Nothing herein shall deny the Manager any rights granted under the provisions of 1 V.S.A. § 313(a)(4).

-(J) To appoint, upon merit and fitness alone, and, when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent, including the Town Treasurer, Assistant Town Treasurer, and administrative officer (Zoning Administrator), under the Manager's supervision as provided for in this charter.
-All such appointments may be without definite terms unless for provisional, temporary, or emergency service, in which case, terms shall not exceed the maximum periods prescribed by the personnel rules and regulations.
+(J) To appoint, upon merit and fitness alone, and, when the Manager deems necessary for the good of the service, suspend or remove any subordinate official, employee, or agent, including the Town Treasurer, Assistant Town Treasurer, and administrative officer (Zoning Administrator), under the Manager’s supervision as provided for in this charter.
+The Library Director shall be appointed or removed by the Manager with the advice and consent of a majority of the Library Board of Trustees.
+All appointments may be without definite terms, except as provided in section 19 of this charter, unless for provisional, temporary, or emergency service, in which case terms shall not exceed the maximum periods prescribed by the personnel rules and regulations.
 The Manager may authorize the head of a department or of an office responsible to the Manager to appoint and remove subordinates in such office or department.

 (K) To ensure the proper and equitable administration of the Town’s personnel system.